Bodybuilding is indeed an ironic sport.

-Anabolic steroids can contribute to steroid gut, but if you’re using them in high enough quantities to experience this effect, then chances are you have bigger issues to deal with than enlarged organs.
+Anabolic steroids can contribute to palumboism, but if you’re using them in high enough quantities to experience this effect, then chances are you have bigger issues to deal with than enlarged organs.

 Unless you’re taking doses large enough to help an elephant double his bench press workout, then you’re probably not going to get roid gut from anabolic steroids alone.